FarronF/limerick-council-meetings/meetings/2023/12/08-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 22nd September 2023.md

 Superintendent Joanne O’Brien of the Performance, Assurance & Functional Area, Limerick Garda

-Division stated they were seeking submissions for the Limerick Divisional Policing Plan 2024 as part of--- their commitment to ongoing engagement with stakeholders within the Limerick Division.
+Division stated they were seeking submissions for the Limerick Divisional Policing Plan 2024 as part of
+---
+their commitment to ongoing engagement with stakeholders within the Limerick Division.
 Members

 were welcome to forward submissions/feedback into the plan.